 When Do Hummingbirds Leave Pennsylvania?
 A Calendar Of Their Departure And Return

-The intriguing dance of hummingbirds, with their glowing feathers and fast wing beats, has long fascinated the hearts of many birdwatchers in Pennsylvania.
-These stunning birds, despite their fragile appearance, undertake one of nature’s most incredible migratory journeys each year.
+Despite hummingbirds’ fragile appearances, these stunning birds undertake one of nature’s most incredible migratory journeys each year.
 But when exactly do these little birds leave the state of Pennsylvania?
 And what drives their departure?

 Hummingbirds typically begin their migration south from Pennsylvania in late September to early October.
 However, breeding males might start their journey as early as August.